-The State WILL NOT provide workspace for the contractor.
+The State WILL NOT provide a permanent workspace for the contractor.
 However, space as available will be provided to facilitate installation of equipment.
 The contractor must provide its own workspace.
 The State WILL NOT provide office supplies, office equipment or clerical support for the contractor.

-The DOC does not require the contractor to provide any computers, laptops or cell phones to the DOC officers as part of the operation of the program.
+The DOC does not require the contractor to provide any computers, laptops, or cell phones to the DOC officers as part of the operation of the program.
+The DOC WILL NOT provide any computers, laptops, or cell phones to the contractor.